valantic/ember-template/README.md

 Steps to render the Ember application to re-usable HTML files:

+1. Make sure to have *wget* installed on your local OSX machine.
+Check the [Homebrew][] documentation on how to do this.
 1. Install Ember fastboot: `$ember install ember-cli-fastboot`
 2. Start Ember Fastboot server: `$ember fastboot --environment=production --serve-assets``
 3. Open another command console (within the project folder) and run `$sh ./scrape.sh`